nuochong/nativescript-vue-extend/README.md

 #### 🔐 Root Views CSS Classes - new

-- `.ns-root` - a default class
+- `.ns-root` - a default class.
-- `.ns-android`, `.ns-ios` - classes that specify the application platform
+- `.ns-android`, `.ns-ios` - classes that specify the application platform.
-- `.ns-phone`, `.ns-tablet` - classes that specify the device type
+- `.ns-phone`, `.ns-tablet` - classes that specify the device type.
-- `.ns-portrait`, `.ns-landscape`, `.ns-unknown` - classes that specify the application orientation
+- `.ns-portrait`, `.ns-landscape`, `.ns-unknown` - classes that specify the application orientation.
-- `.ns-modal` - a default CSS class is assigned to the root view of any modal view
+- `.ns-modal` - a default CSS class is assigned to the root view of any modal view.

 ## Explorer Context Menu Page Creation